martinthomson/is-the-future/draft-thomson-is-the-future.md

 issues, such as with {{?RFC7943}}.

-Of particular note here is RFC 7974 {{?TCP-HOST-ID=RFC7974}}, which was published after the IESG identified a conflict and requested that the document not be published by the ISE {{TCP-HOST-ID-CONFLICT}}.
+Of particular note here is RFC 7974 {{?TCP-HOST-ID=RFC7974}}, which was published after the IESG identified a conflict under the terms in
+{{?CONFLICT-REVIEW}} and requested that the document not be published by the ISE
+{{TCP-HOST-ID-CONFLICT}}.

 ## Cryptographic Primitives {#crypto}